Teradata/developer-resources/docs/glossary.md

 ### AI Unlimited manager

 The manager is the AI Unlimited component that orchestrates the deployment of the AI/ML [engine](#engine) on your [cloud service provider](#cloud-service-provider).
-It also provides a web-based user interface from which the AI Unlimited admin sets up AI Unlimited after installing it, and changes settings later as needed.
+It also provides a web-based user interface from which the AI Unlimited owner sets up AI Unlimited after installing it, and changes settings later as needed.
 From the manager, all users get their API key.

 ### API key

 Your Application Programming Interface (API) key enables you to connect your Jupyter notebook to the manager.
 This is the first thing you do in a new Jupyter notebook before you create or access a project.

-### application load balancer

-Load balancers distribute incoming traffic across servers.
-An application load balancer inspects incoming traffic content, such as HTTP headers and paths, to make routing decisions.
-You can use an application load balancer as a way to expose AI Unlimited manager and the engine to the public IP network.

 ## C